 What is the procedure for enforcement of foreign judgments pursuant to such conventions, treaties or arrangements in your jurisdiction?

-The notice must state:
+The notice is in statutory form and must state:

 - full particulars of the registered judgment and the order for registration;